Saloni-Yadav2704/-Smart-crop-recommendation-system/README.md

 All components share a common GND and power supply

 <h1>WORKING PRINCIPLE</h1>
- 1. The sensors collect real-time environmental data:
-- Soil Moisture Sensor measures the water content in soil
+1. The Soil Moisture Sensor measures the water content in the soil.

-- MQ-2 Gas Sensor detects the presence of gases
+2. The MQ-2 Gas Sensor detects the presence of gases in the environment.

-2. The collected data is sent to the Arduino Uno microcontroller
+3. The collected data is sent to the Arduino Uno microcontroller.

-3. The Arduino processes the sensor data and displays it on the 16x2 LCD
+4. The Arduino processes the sensor data and displays it on the 16x2 LCD.

-4. The sensor readings are then used as input for the Machine Learning model
+5. The sensor readings are used as input for the Machine Learning model.

-5. A Random Forest algorithm analyzes the input features and predicts the most suitable crop
+6. The Random Forest algorithm analyzes the data and predicts the most suitable crop.

-6. The final crop recommendation can be displayed or stored for further use
+7. The final crop recommendation is generated.

-7. LED is used as an indicator for system status
+8. LED acts as an indicator for system status.